fdq09eca/edu_research/sys_lit_re/note.md

    - Their results reveal there is little difference between the left-behind and non-migrant children across multiple life domains.
    - The Rosenbaum bounds tests indicate that the causal effects of child migration are sensitive to hidden bias for certain outcomes, but not for others.

+5. ~~@lok2017comparison LUHK currently unavailable, see [here](https://commons.ln.edu.hk/sw_master/6352/)~~

-5. @liu2017subjective conducted a survey in GuangZhou to discuss the subjective wellbeing of the migrants
+6. @liu2017subjective conducted a survey in GuangZhou to discuss the subjective wellbeing of the migrants

    - They found migrants' self-evaluated welling being is, in general, lower than the local.

-6. @chen2019effects using Hong Kong Panel Study of Social Dynamics (HKPSSD), they estimate the effects of neighbourhood discrimination towards immigrants from Mainland China on the mental health of Chinese residents in Hong Kong.
+7. @chen2019effects using Hong Kong Panel Study of Social Dynamics (HKPSSD), they estimate the effects of neighbourhood discrimination towards immigrants from Mainland China on the mental health of Chinese residents in Hong Kong.

    - They found a higher level of immigrant discrimination is associated with a lower level of psychological distress for both post-1997 Mainland immigrants and other Chinese residents in Hong Kong
    - They suggested that immigrant discrimination can signify a prejudice that leads to social distance or avoidance and that the post-1997 Mainland immigrants do not have extensive contact with other local residents in Hong Kong.

-7. @xu2018migrant conducted survey for 476 migrant children on educational processes and family influences in Tianjin China.
+8. @xu2018migrant conducted survey for 476 migrant children on educational processes and family influences in Tianjin China.

    - These children reported a fair-to-good subjective happiness level
    - They found subjective happiness will rise alongside nine improvements: (1) public school enrolment, (2) non-discriminatory admission to education, (3) targeted assistance for higher grade students, (4) integrated local-migrant classes, (5) teacher-student interactions, (6) extracurricular activities, (7) academic performance, (8) parent-child communication, and (9) friends in the city.

-8. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.
+9. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.

    - They found migrant children were the most vulnerable to psychological problems.
    - They suggested improving conditions in urban areas for these children, and ensuring access to urban public schools.

-9. ~~@meng2017children left behind children (irrelevant)~~
+10. ~~@meng2017children left behind children (irrelevant)~~
-10. ~~@zhao2017long left behind child (irrelevant)~~
+11. ~~@zhao2017long left behind child (irrelevant)~~

 ## School support and reform